 Alternate Title: Be Still My Foolish Heart?
 (Anything to drag Hozier into my chats)

 Do you remember when you were a teen and were convinced you would marry a Jonas Brother, (or whoever was really cool and hot to you as a teen)?
-As much as I joke about Hozier, I don’t do this with celebrities anymore, but apparently now I do it with people who I actually know?
-I don’t convince myself we’ll get married, but I spend the time I used to spend thinking about celebrities now thinking about crushes and wondering what they’re doing, or what it would be like if they were here.
+As much as I joke about Hozier, I don’t do this with celebrities anymore.
+Apparently I just do it with people who I actually know?
+I think we’re just used to thinking about people who don’t care.
+So now we need to fill that gap.
+And we do it by thinking about crushes and wondering what they’re doing, or what it would be like if they were here.

-So what do we do?
-Coming clean about our feelings seems redundant because I’m 100% sure in my situation, and about 75% sure in the situations that my friends are in, that we don’t really have feelings for them.
-Is it just a question of catching yourself having the thoughts and trying to quell the habit?
+Coming clean about our feelings seems redundant.
+I’m 100% sure in my situation, and about 75% sure in the situations that my friends are in, that we don’t really have feelings for them.
+We’re just used to thinking about this person (even though they don’t care).
+My solution?
+Just catch yourself having the thoughts and try to quell the habit.
 Is it really a harmful thing?
 If it’s not holding you back from dating, or if you don’t want to be dating, is it okay to continue down this path of slightly confusing behaviour?
 Or, is it just an innocent form of escapism?

 I imagine I could, but I think I would always remember in the deep of my subconscious this little inkling of feelings towards that person, or maybe I won’t.
 Maybe I’m just thinking this because last night I had a gin-fuelled dream that he married one of our friends from uni.
 And the queen was in attendance.
 And I was the only person there who was unhappy about the whole thing.

 If you are harbouring this type of a crush for me, I have sad news for you, the person I am talking about in this article is probably definitely not you.
 Also, if we live on other sides of the Atlantic, it’s not going to work out.
 Also, I met someone here that I quite fancy so sorry, you should have come across the Atlantic sooner.

 Have you done this?
 Do you have advice?
 Do you want to read more about my chaotic approach to dating?
 Feel free to browse around my ‘Carrie Bradshaw Series’.